 One of these chemicals is called methylisothiazolinone (MI) and it is found in water-based products like liquid soaps, hair products, sunscreen, cosmetics, laundry products and cleaners as well as pre-moistened personal hygiene products and baby wipes .
 The irritated skin can be red, raised, itchy and even blistery, appearing much like a reaction to poison ivy.
 The three most common areas affected by the allergic reaction include the face, from using soaps and shampoos, the fingers and hands, from handling the wipes, and the buttocks and genitals from using moistened flushable wipes.
 Often this rash is on children’s faces….what do we do with their precious little faces?
 Clean them with baby wipes (I’m guilty of this too!).
 The best online resource is Skin Deep where you can search for different ingredients.

-How can you avoid chemicals in skin care and what can I use instead?
+How can you avoid chemicals in skin care and what can you use instead?

 - Reduce the number of products that contain MI and other chemicals eg parabens. sodium lauryl sulphate, synthetic colours or fragrances, mineral oils or GE modified plant materials.